-Recycled steel prices in the United States saw a notable increase in January, with prices rising by $20 per ton or more in several regional markets, according to a report from Davis Index.
-The first half of the month saw stronger bids from domestic mills as they faced the dual challenges of rebuilding inventories and weather-related disruptions in scrap collection and transportation.
+Recycled steel prices in the United States saw a significant jump in January.
+Increases of $20 per ton or more were observed in several regional markets.
+Stronger bids from domestic mills drove the price surge.
+Mills focused on rebuilding inventories and faced weather-related disruptions in scrap collection and transportation.

-The average price increases were observed across various benchmark grades of recycled steel, including No. 1 heavy melting steel (No. 1 HMS), shredded steel, and No. 1 busheling (prompt scrap).
-Prices in regions such as Chicago, Cleveland, and Birmingham, Alabama, saw higher bids in the first half of January.
-Some regional markets experienced even larger gains, such as a $30-per-ton increase for machine shop turnings in Cleveland and a $28-per-ton rise in Birmingham.
+Price increases were seen across various benchmark grades.
+These included No. 1 heavy melting steel (HMS), shredded steel, and No. 1 busheling.
+Regions like Chicago, Cleveland, and Birmingham, Alabama, experienced higher bids in early January.
+Some regional markets saw even larger gains.
+For example, machine shop turnings in Cleveland increased by $30 per ton.

 Leave a Reply